General · · 5 min read

 Human Keys: Private Key Generation with a Human Touch

 Building on the themes of familiarity and usability, why not use these attributes to derive private keys, instead of random seed phrases.
-What if we could use key derivation sources that are both user-friendly and familiar to humans?

 These sources could include biometrics, passwords, security questions, Social Security Numbers and other personal identifiers that people are already accustomed to using.

 But, these sources are low entropy data sources not suitable for private key generation.
 To ensure private keys are secure against brute force attacks, they need to have a high level of entropy—256 bits of randomness.

 Holonym’s Mishti network with the use of threshold Verifiable Oblivious Pseudorandom Function (tVOPRF) takes a low-entropy input, like a password, and transforms it into a high-entropy output, suitable for generating a secure private key.
 Private computation, collision-resistant mechanisms and use of Zero Knowledge Proof (ZKP) for verifiability keeps personal inputs private and prevents them from being traced back.